alukosdev/ccsp/guidance/owasp-top-10.md

 +++

 !!!
-This risk is also known as *missing function-level access control*.
+This risk was formerly known as *missing function-level access control*.
 !!!

 !!!
 This appears in A01:2021, A5:2017, and A2:2013.
 !!!
 ==- Cryptographic Failures

+!!!
+This risk was formerly known as *sensitive data exposure*.
+!!!

 > Text below this needs to be cited.

 !!!